top of page

 SECRETARY

-Marg Fraser is the mother of Leanne, a woman who currently receives services at NACL and is a resident of our Uplands Housing Project.
+Marg Fraser is the mother of Leanne, a woman who currently receives services at NACL and lives at our Uplands Housing Project.
 Marg, along with her husband Dave and her daughter Leanne, have been longstanding members of NACL – and have supported our housing project since Day One.
 In the last five years of her career, Marg was the manager of Nanaimo Mental Health and Addictions, and previously had an extensive career in mental health and addictions services both in Nanaimo and Victoria.
 In her retirement, Marg enjoys being both a member and the Treasurer of the Zonta Club of Nanaimo, which is a worldwide organization working to improve the lives of women locally and internationally through service and advocacy.
 Her spare time is filled with looking after her two “little” granddaughters – keeping her as busy as she was while working, but absolutely loving it!
 As stated in her application, Marg fully appreciates NACL’s work, and is extremely grateful for the support her daughter has received.
 She welcomes the opportunity to give back by joining the NACL Board of Directors.
 Marg was officially added to our Board as of December 16, 2019.

 neil cutler